 Before taking clobazam,

-- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets.
+- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets or suspension.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antidepressants; antihistamines; dextromethorphan (Benylin, in Robitussin DM); fluconazole (Diflucan); fluvoxamine (Luvox); hormonal contraceptives (birth control pills, patches, rings, implants, injections, or intrauterine devices); medications for anxiety, mental illness, pain, or seizures; omeprazole (Prilosec, Zegerid); sedatives; sleeping pills; ticlopidine (Ticlid); or tranquilizers.
+Be sure to mention any of the following: antidepressants; antihistamines; dextromethorphan (Delsym, in Nuedexta, in Robitussin DM); fluconazole (Diflucan); fluvoxamine (Luvox); hormonal contraceptives (birth control pills, patches, rings, implants, injections, or intrauterine devices); medications for anxiety, mental illness, pain, or seizures; omeprazole (Prilosec, in Zegerid); sedatives; sleeping pills; ticlopidine; or tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with clobazam, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you drink or have ever drunk large amounts of alcohol or use or have ever used street drugs or excessive amounts of prescription medications.
 Also tell your doctor if you have or have ever had depression, mood problems, or thoughts about harming or killing yourself, or planning or trying to do so; or lung, kidney, or liver disease.